evryfs/cloudctl-action/README.md

+# Archived

+This repo is no longer maintained.

 # Cloudctl action for IBM Cloud Private (ICP)

 This action installs `cloudctl` and optionally `kubectl` and logs into the cluster.